RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Cards-and-Chipsets.md

 In `airgeddon<=8.10`, only `airmon` compatible wireless cards are supported.
 If your card is unable to change its mode by performing an `airmon` command out of `airgeddon`, it won't work.
-From `airgeddon>=8.11` any card can be used if the monitor mode is supported but depending of the driver some problems can be found.
+From `airgeddon>=8.11` any card can be used if the monitor mode is supported, but depending on the driver, some problems may occur.

 __Some known compatible and fully working chipsets/cards__: